Darkover Landfall: Plot summary

 Darkover Landfall concerns the crew and colonists of a spaceship that is forced to crash land on Cottman IV, an inhospitable planet in orbit around a red giant.
 The crew become accidental colonists when the ship loses contact with Earth and they realize rescue is impossible.
 The book introduces surnames, religious and cultural themes that echo throughout the Darkover series of books.
 This series spans millennia, as the ship's descendants populate the world and develop unique cultures and psi abilities.
 Though Darkover Landfall is not the first book written in the series, in the Darkover timeline its events are the beginning for all that follows.

 Reception

-Of this book, J. John Jones, writing for Amazing Stories, notes that "Landfall has been a disappointment for some women.
+Of this book, J. John Jones, writing for Amazing Stories, notes thatLandfall has been a disappointment for some women.
 I've read reviews by some feminist critics who have vilified the work, expecting something more radical, apparently, from a woman writer.
 I still find her ideas provocative.
 No doubt some women are offended by the roles of planned breeding that her women characters portrayed.
-Still, stimulating rage is one way to effect social change so you might suppose that her works still gave some impetus for social change even with the roles that her women characters portray in this imagined society".
+Still, stimulating rage is one way to effect social change so you might suppose that her works still gave some impetus for social change even with the roles that her women characters portray in this imagined society.